Earthanasia: Plot

 It is very late on Christmas Eve and Bill and Graeme are preparing for Christmas.
 Bill has bought himself a skateboard, while Graeme has bought a skateboard destruction kit (a gun, a hammer and a bomb with a detonator).
 A carol service on the radio is interrupted by an announcement that the world is going to end at midnight, because the United Nations has decided that this is the best route forward, with the ever-worsening problems of racism, over-population, inflation and pollution.
 Bill decides to enjoy the last 27-and-a-half minutes in an orgy of self-indulgence.
 Meanwhile, Graeme thinks about his accomplishments: Giant Kittens, Monster Cods and Eddie Waring impressions.

 Tim arrives wearing a placard stating "The End of the World is Nigh", little realising how accurate the words actually are, and the placard also stating: "Meanwhile, eat at Tim's hot chestnut stall" and "Tim's nuts are nicest" (the word "is" is on a drawer, which holds the chestnuts).

 Bill, telling Tim that there is going to be no Christmas Day, "On the other hand as you well know, tomorrow never comes.
 And do you know why?!"
 Tim comments: "No." Bill then says: "Because my dewy-eyed Timbalina, TOMORROW WE'LL ALL BE DEAD!
 DEAD!
 DEAD!
 D, E, D, D!
 DEAD!
 HAVE YOU GOT THAT?!?!"

 As Tim starts to cry, Graeme makes plans to celebrate Christmas at 11:56 PM.
 It is revealed that Tim's waistcoat covers what he calls an "A-string", which he then explains is "a G-string that's a bit higher up".
-Graeme decides to try to remove Tim's inhibitions.
+Graeme decides to try to remove Tim's inhibitions, which centre on his belly button.
 Bill's attempts to help only make it worse.